colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-11-06-30-215309-the-c-programming-language-an-annotated-reference-manual-by-margaret-a-ellis-and-bjarne-stroustrup.md

 ---
 layout: post
-title: ""The C++ Programming Language: An Annotated Reference Manual" by Margaret A. Ellis and Bjarne Stroustrup"
+title: "The C++ Programming Language: An Annotated Reference Manual by Margaret A. Ellis and Bjarne Stroustrup"
 description: " "
 date: 2023-09-27
 tags: [ReferenceManual, ReferenceManual]